zdoom-docs/stable/api-inter-StatusScreen.md

 - `End`

    Called when the intermission should end.
-Default behaviour is to set `CurState` to `LeavingIntermission` and remove bots in death-match.
+Default behaviour is to set `CurState` to `LEAVINGINTERMISSION` and remove bots in death-match.
    Generally, `Level.WorldDone` should be called directly after this.

 - `Start`